gperdrizet/firecast.ai/README.md

 Next, you have two options to install required packages:

-1. Using conda (reccomended).
+Using conda (reccomended).
 This will install a complete copy of the development environment, including all dependencies.

     cd firecast.ai
     conda env create -f environment.yml

-2. Using pip and venv.
+or, using pip and venv.

     python3 -m venv firecast.ai
     source firecast.ai/bin/activate